Elchin/GIPL/README.md

 first parameter in the file can be ignored / second parameter is the number of points (in the example it is 13) First column corresponds to the depth in meters and the second column to the temperature [Celsius] measured at that depth at time=0

-**geo.txt** is the most important file which include all thermo-physical properties of the multilayered soil column first row can be ignored<br />
+**mineral.txt** is the most important file which include all thermo-physical properties of the multilayered soil column first row can be ignored<br />
 second row first element can be also ignored / second element in this row correspond to the number of layer <br />
 starting from row 3 to row 8 are thermo-physical properties of each layer.<br />